WGabriel/agentspace-hackathon/labs/lab4/README.md

 ---

-## Lab 4.3: Integrating a New Tool
+## Lab 4.3: Integrating a New Tool: Search

-The `planning_agent` currently uses mock data.
-Let's give it the ability to search the internet.
+As you interact with the agent, you'll notice a significant limitation: it's making things up! 😲 The LLM generates details for hotels and flights without consulting real-world data.

+This means if a user asks for more information about a hotel from the `Hotel Search Agent`, the response won't be grounded in reality.
+That's not very helpful!

+Let's fix this by giving our agent a superpower: **the power of Google Search!** 🦸‍♀️

 *   **Goal:** Enhance an agent's capabilities by giving it access to real-time information from the internet.
 *   **Task:** We'll integrate the `GoogleSearchGrounding` tool with the `planning_agent`.